tombohub/tombohub.github.io/src/content/blog/ive-build-todo-in-10-web-frameworks.md

 I actually prefer this literal configuration because I am learning strictly code and not some convention/surprises.
 As you can also see, routes are defined inside the PHP class annotation.
 No extra `routes.php`.
 Maybe there is option, but this is the default.

 I am trying to run server, but Copilot give command `php bin/console server:run` which doesn't work.
 Correct command to start server is `symfony server:start` using symfony cli tool.
-I don't like this commands switching thing.
-Give me one tool and that's it, another mental load.
+All the `php bin/console` commands we can run with `symfony console`.

 Documentation is really nice and readable.
 I managed to create form and submission wen smoothly, no errors on the first run.